 School Counseling Jobs and Career Resources

 School counselors guide students toward their personal and educational development.
-They collaborate with parents on their child’s progress with insight and instruction on how to overcome developmental or personal challenges, work with teachers and administrators to develop after-school programs and support groups, and create strategies that mitigate the risk and/or effects of bullying and other social problems.
+They collaborate with parents on children's’ progress, helping to create and shape students’ Individualized Education Programs (IEPs).
+They offer insight and instruction on how to overcome developmental or personal challenges, work with teachers and administrators to develop after-school programs and support groups, and create strategies that mitigate the risk and/or effects of bullying and other social problems.

-School counselors can work in a variety of academic or professional roles and settings, including:3
+In school-based mental health jobs, counselors can work in a variety of roles and settings, including:2

 • Elementary and secondary schools